scar1377/intro-week-solution/day-3/arrays/questions/evaluation.md

 console.log(letters[0]);
 ```

-Which order will the following `console.log`s appear ?
+Which order will the following `console.log`s appear?

 a) `c`, `b`, `a`
 &nbsp;